Teeming with colorful tropical fish and marine life, Kealakekua Bay is one of the best snorkeling spots on the Big Island of Hawaii.

 The coral reef at Kealakekua Bay is fragile and slowly disappearing as more tourists visit the snorkeling site, so make sure to do your part to protect it.

 - Don’t step on any coral.
-Coral can look like rock, but it is alive and considered an animal.
+Coral can look like rocks, but it is alive and considered an animal.
 Even a slight touch can harm the coral, and it can take years for it to recover, making it extremely important to not step on any coral.

 - Wear reef-safe sunscreen.
 I like this sunscreen since I think it spreads easier than other reef-safe alternatives I’ve tried.

 - Admire wildlife from afar.
-At the beginning of the Captain Cook hike, you’ll see a sign that tells you to stay far away from sea turtles (at least 10 feet), seals (at least 50 feet) and dolphins (at least 150 feet).
+At the beginning of the Captain Cook hike, you’ll see a sign that tells you to stay far away from sea turtles (at least 10 feet), seals (at least 50 feet), and dolphins (at least 150 feet).
 Breaking this can result in a fine and harm to wildlife.

 Overall, the Captain Cook Monument Trail hike is not necessarily a pleasant one, but the rewarding snorkeling site it leads to makes it well worth the trek.

-If you have any questions or thoughts, feel free to leave them in the comments below.
+If you have any questions or thoughts, feel free to leave a comment below.